-То protect Kuhar says covering crops with agricultural fabric in April-May and September-October, during the adult flights will exclude egg-laying females from reaching your plants and help prevent larval infestations.
+To protect plants, Kuhar says covering crops with agricultural fabric in April-May and September-October, during the adult flights will exclude egg-laying females from reaching your plants and help prevent larval infestations.
 There are a number of registered insecticide options for commercial growers.
-For pesticide recommendations or other information, contact your local Virginia Cooperative Extension Office or consult the Mid-Commercial Atlantic Vegetable Production Recommendations, Virginia Cooperative Extension Publication 456-420 (SPES-
+For pesticide recommendations Kuhar says that adult or other information, Cooperative Extension Office or consult the Mid-Atlantic Commercial Vegetable Production Recommendations, Virginia Cooperative Extension Publication 456-420 (SPES-